opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

 After querying the for the device capabilities, the master will begin the authentication sequence by issuing a Get Digests request.
-When using authentication to establish a secure session, the Digests request will also indicate the type of key exchange that will be ultimately be used.
+When using authentication to establish a secure session, the `GET_DIGESTS` request will also indicate the type of key exchange that will be ultimately be used.
 If the device does not support the requested key exchange, it will respond with an error.